hannobraun/rustecs/README.md

 ### Systems

-We' defined entity constructors and components, so we have all the tools we need to populate our world with data.
+We know how to define entity constructors and components, so we have all th tools we need to populate our world with data.
 What we haven't done it is actually do something with that data.

 In an ECS, the logic of a game is implemented in systems.
-Systems are basically just functions that operate on a set of entities.
+Systems are just functions that operate on a set of entities.
 Those entities are defined by the components they have.

-As I'm writing this Rustecs doesn't have direct support for systems yet, but of course you can still write systems that operate on your entities (otherwise Rustecs would be pretty useless).
+As I'm writing this Rustecs doesn't have direct support for systems yet (I'm working on it), but of course you can still write systems that operate on your entities (otherwise Rustecs would be pretty much useless).

-Let's look at this simple world:
+Let's take a look at this simple world.

 ``` Rust
 world! {